SamFu1113/K3s-CodiMD/README.md

 - Automated rollouts and rollbacks: You can describe the desired state for your deployed containers using K8s, and it can change the actual state to the desired state at a controlled rate.
 For example, I could automate K8s to create new containers for my deployment, remove existing containers and adopt all their resources to the new container.
 - Automatic bin packing: I could provide K8s with a cluster of nodes that it can use to run containerized tasks.
 I could tell K8s how much CPU and memory (RAM) each container needs.
 K8s can fit containers onto my nodes to make the best use of my resources.
-- Self-healing: K8s restarts containers that fail, replaces containers, kills containers that don’t respond to your user-defined health check, and doesn’t advertise them to clients
+- Self-healing: K8s restarts containers that fail, replaces containers, kills containers that don’t respond to your user-defined health check, and doesn’t advertise them to clients until they are ready to serve.

 ### Why choose K8s?